Guide, Reviewed 5 May 2026

 • You want maximum resale value on your driving qualification

-#The cost difference
+The cost difference

 Automatic lessons cost slightly more per hour (around £35 to £55) but you typically need fewer of them.
 Total spend tends to be similar, but the time to test is shorter.
 Test fees are identical: £62 weekday, £75 weekend, regardless of gearbox.

-#The shift in the UK fleet
+The shift in the UK fleet

 Around 70% of new cars sold in the UK in 2024 were automatics, up from 25% a decade ago.
 Electric vehicles, which now make up roughly 18% of new sales, are almost universally automatic.
 The trend is clear: automatics are the future, and the case for choosing manual is narrowing.

-#Upgrading from auto to manual
+Upgrading from auto to manual

 You take a full manual practical test, with the same fee and structure.
 You do not need to retake the theory.
 Most learners need 10 to 20 hours of manual lessons before they are ready to upgrade.
+The upgrade attempt counts as a full test booking and follows the same 10 working-day rule for any retake after a fail.

 Frequently asked questions